Stolemi/Sales-Data-Analysis/Project.md

    3. What time should we diplay advertisements to maximize the likelihood of customers buying product?
    4. What cities sold the most product?
 What is their total yearly revenue?
    5. What is the average monthly number of orders and sales in each state?
-   6. What product bundle sell the most?
+   6. What product sold the most and is there a product bundle that sold particularly good?

 ## Data